Are Cary Institute educators available to help in teachers’ classrooms?

 What help is available from Cary Institute educators for students directly?

-Cary Institute educators are delighted to answer any questions students have!
-Students can either sign up for a drop-in support session or email us (caryeducation@caryinstitute.org) with their questions about the data or the creative project.
+Cary Institute educators are delighted to answer any questions students have via email (caryeducation@caryinstitute.org), including questions about the data.
 In many cases we are able to send specific questions about the data directly to the researchers who collected the data.

-We are also offering 1:1 Virtual drop-in sessions for students January 16 - February 15, 2024.
+We are also offering 1:1 Virtual support sessions for students January 27 - February 26, 2025.
 Advisors are welcome to join their students during these sessions, but we expect students to play a leading role in asking questions and responding to feedback about their projects.
-Sessions are offered for 15-minutes on Tuesday and Thursday afternoons/evenings.
+Advisors can book a time for support as well!
+Appointments are available for 15-minute sessions by appointment.
 We will send a reminder email to advisors in January when students can sign up for these sessions.

 We also recommend checking out the following videos as a way to learn about Data Jam and get inspiration: